Lucashuang0802/COEN278-2017-Spring-Presentation/ADHD/Working with images.md

 # Landing:

 ^
+- features intro
 - straightforward to what we available and more importantly what we are not
-- features intro
-- match back to requirements

 ![left fit](main.png)